ystein/syne-tune/docs/source/tutorials/demo_offsite/real_benchmarks_sagemaker.rst

   workers, while the default is 4, so the default ``max_wallclock_time`` is doubled

-This command is launching four SageMaker training jobs, running the experiment for each method.
+This command is launching two SageMaker training jobs, running the experiment for each method.
 Each of these spawns two training jobs at any given time, running the model training.
-Let us have a look at the *SageMaker Console* (where the warm pooling feature can also be observed).
+We will look at the console in a moment.

 I ran all of this beforehand, for 5 seeds.
 If your quota allows for that, you can run these 20 experiments in parallel, each of which use